 Natural Diet for Hypothyroidism

-The thyroid gland needs an array of nutrients to function optimally.
-Add essential fatty acids to your diet.
-Cold water fish such as salmon and cod as well as flaxseed, walnuts and almonds are great sources.
-Another option is to take a daily supplement such as fish oil.
-Seaweed, chlorella and algae should also be consumed frequently.
-They are rich in iodine and essential nutrients that maintain thyroid function balance.
+A variety of nutrients is essential for optimal thyroid function.
+A hypothyroid diet should include essential fatty acids from natural sources like cold water fish such as salmon or cod, flaxseed, walnuts and almonds.
+Consider an EFA-rich supplement such as fish oil.
+Seaweed, chlorella and algae are foods rich in iodine and essential nutrients for thyroid function balance.

 There are some foods that are normally considered healthy but can actually slow down thyroid function.
 Foods to avoid with hypothyroidism include broccoli, brussels sprouts, cauliflower, kale, spinach, turnips, soy, beans and mustard greens.
 Limit dairy, sugar, artificial sweeteners, caffeine and alcohol, and avoid overly processed food.

 Talk with your health care provider about what foods you should avoid or limit to boost thyroid health.

 - Holland, Kimberly.
 “Everything you need to know about hypothyroidism.”
 Healthline.
 Accessed November 11, 2019. https://www.healthline.com/health/hypothyroidism/symptoms-treatments-more

 - “The lowdown on thyroid slowdown.”
 Harvard Health Publishing, Harvard Medical School.
 Accessed November 11, 2019. https://www.health.harvard.edu/diseases-and-conditions/the-lowdown-on-thyroid-slowdown

 - “Hypothyroidism (Underactive Thyroid)”.
 National Institute of Diabetes and Digestive and Kidney Diseases.
 Accessed November 11, 2019. https://www.niddk.nih.gov/health-information/endocrine-diseases/hypothyroidism